-As of March 31, 2024, we had approximately 1,360 full-time employees, the majority of which are based in the United States.
+As of December 31, 2023, we had 1,279 full-time employees in the United States.
 We also engage with contractors, vendors, and consultants.
 We have invested substantial time and resources into building our team.
 Our success depends in large part on our collective effort across our areas of expertise and across sites in Menlo Park, California, Durham, North Carolina, Washington, D.C., and London, United Kingdom.
 Therefore, it is crucial that we continue to attract and retain high-performing employees from all demographics by providing competitive compensation and benefits, and fostering a diverse, inclusive, and safe workplace, while making opportunities for all employees to grow and develop in their careers.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement.
 We consider our relationship with our employees to be good.

 Since our founding, we have built an entrepreneurial culture, driven to improve outcomes for cancer patients.
-Our collective mission is to detect cancer early, when it can be cured.
-This mission statement is an expression of our philosophy and culture to improve cancer care and drive to improve better outcomes for cancer patients.
 We are led by a multidisciplinary team with extensive experience across biotechnology, life sciences, public health, genomics, computer science, data science, biostatistics, clinical development, medical affairs, government and regulatory affairs, quality assurance, and laboratory and commercial operations.
 We believe this confluence of talent from multiple disciplines has enabled us to make significant progress in improving cancer care and will enable us to remain at the forefront of our industry.